Hovicii/energy-analytics/README.md

 # energy-analytics

-# this is a machine learning based approach to energy provider data
+# This is a machine learning based regression model performance comparision.
+You can check the performance score in MSE in pdf file problem #9.